tddworks/central-portal-publisher/examples/single-module-kotlin/README.md

 # Single-Module Kotlin Example

-This example demonstrates how to use the Central Portal Publisher plugin with a simple single-module Kotlin library project.
+This example shows how to use the Central Portal Publisher plugin with a simple Kotlin library.
+The plugin provides zero-configuration publishing to Maven Central with an interactive setup wizard.

 ## Project Structure